tylertitsworth/5th-age-srd/Classes/Necromancer.md

 You can't always rely on the dead to speak the truth, or to know what they are talking about.
 Whenever you use the séance power above, the GM secretly rolls a d20 before the discussion.
 On a 3+, the spirit knows what it is talking about.
 On a 1–2, the information is outdated, sabotaged, or just erroneous.
 >Note that this roll is only used for séances, not for spirits you talk to thanks to relationship advantages mentioned above.

-At 5th level you can use séance two times per full recovery.
-At 8th level you can use it three times per full recovery.
+At champion tier you can use séance two times per full recovery.
+At epic tier you can use it three times per full recovery.

 #### Adventurer Feat